xet7/beryldb/README.md

-This README is brief introduction to Beryl.
-For extended information, you can visit our site at [beryl.dev](https://docs.beryl.dev/).
+This README is a brief introduction to Beryl.
+For extended information, you can visit our full documentation site at [beryl.dev](https://docs.beryl.dev/).

 ## What is Beryl?